efoley/hippo/README.md

 # Hippo language

-The Hippo programming language is a simple language built around the concept of nodes.
+The Hippo programming language is a simple language built around the concept of nodes, which are similar to spreadsheet cells.

 ## Usage
 `pip install -r requirements.txt` (this install the lark parser dependency)